-Practical: Anatomy: Joints of the lower limb.
-Dissection of the lower limb: part one. a.
-Joints of the lower limb.
-Follow the instruction that was given at the upper limb. b.
+Practical: Anatomy: Dissection of the lower limb: part one and two. a.
 Surface anatomy of the lower limb.
-Mark the surface projections of the following structures on the cadaver: cutaneous nerves, superficial veins.
+Show the surface projections of the following structures on the cadaver: cutaneous nerves, superficial veins.
 Projections of the deep structures: femoral artery, popliteal artery, anterior and posterior tibial arteries, arteries of the sole and dorsum of the foot, femoral and ischiadic nerves.
 Femoral canal, femoral triangle, popliteal fossa and their structures.
 Lymph nodes of the lower limb.
 Places of the intramuscular injections.
 Palpate the pulse on the lower limb.
-The drawings from the body have to be transmitted to the scheme in your anatomy schedule.
 Remove the skin from the ventral surface.
 Make incisions along the inguinal ligament along the midline all the way down to the level of the ankles.
-Fold the skin laterally in the thigh and leg, and distally in the foot.
-Histology: SELF CONTROL (Basic histological methods.
-Epithelial and connective tissues.)
+Fold the skin laterally in the thigh and leg, and distally in the foot. b.

-Lecture: Spermiogenesis.
-Oogenesis.
-The structure of the foot

-Practical: Anatomy: Dissection of the lower limb: parts two and three. a.
 Dissection of the ventral surface of the lower limb.
 Muscles of the ventral part of the lower limb.
 Hiatus subinguinalis.
 Adductor and femoral canal.
 Saphenous opening.
-Femoral triangle. b.
+Femoral triangle.
+Histology: CONSULTATION (Basic histological methods.
+Epithelial and connective tissues.)

+Lecture: Spermiogenesis.
+Oogenesis.
+The structure of the foot.

+Practical: Anatomy: Dissection of the lower limb: parts three and four. a.
 Dissection of the dorsal surface of the lower limb.
 Incise the skin at the level of the heel, and fold it back in the rostral direction as far as the iliac crest, and keep continuous with the skin of the back.
 Leave the skin covering the perineal region in position.
 The skin of the sole is removed at the level of the plantar aponeurosis starting from the calcaneus and is folded back at the toes.
 Spare the superficial nerves and blood vessels.
-Muscles of the dorsal surface of the lower limb.
-Histology: SELF CONTROL: REMEDIAL
+Muscles of the dorsal surface of the lower limb. b.

-Lecture: Fertilization, beginning of the pregnancy.
-Clinical anatomy of the lower limb

-Practical: Anatomy: Dissection of the lower limb: parts four and five. a.
 Dissection of the gluteal region, popliteal fossa and the sole.
 Clear all fasciae from the gluteus maximus muscle before transsection.
-Note the relationships of the fascia of back and thigh (thoracolumbar, gluteal fascia, iliotibial tract).b.
+Note the relationships of the fascia of back and thigh (thoracolumbar, gluteal fascia, iliotibial tract).
+Histology: SELF CONTROL: (Basic histological methods.
+Epithelial and connective tissues.)

+Lecture: Fertilization, beginning of the pregnancy.
+Clinical anatomy of the lower limb Practical: Anatomy: Dissection of the lower limb: parts five andsix. a.
 Dissection of the dorsal surface of the lower limb.
-Cut the tendo calcaneus and fold back the triceps surae.
+Cut the tendo calcaneus and fold back the triceps surae. b.
 Dissection of the structures at the medial malleolus.
 Arteries and nerves of the dorsal surface of the lower limb.
 Actions and movements of the muscles and joints of the lower limb.
 Muscle actions in different forms of joint movements.
 Nerve supply of muscles.
 Cardinal symptoms of the injuries to peripheral nerve trunk - peripheral paralysis of different muscle groups.

 Histology: The adipose tissue and the cartilage.
 1. Fat cells (skin, Osmium + H stain) 2.
 Hyaline cartilage (trachea, HE stain) 3.
 Elastic cartilage (epiglottis, orcein stain) 4.
 Fibrocartilage (knee joint, HE stain) 5.
 Fibrocartilage (knee joint, Azan stain) 6.
-Fibrocartilage and hyaline cartilage (knee joint, toluidinblue stain)7.
-Intervertebral disc (HE stain)Demonstration: White and brown adipose tissues (adrenal gland, HE)
+Fibrocartilage and hyaline cartilage (knee joint, toluidin-blue stain) 7.
+Intervertebral disc (HE stain) Demonstration: White and brown adipose tissues (adrenal gland, HE)

 Lecture: Gastrulation.
 The early differentiation of the mesoderm.
-Histology of the blood vessels

-Practical: Anatomy: SELF CONTROL: lower limb.a.

-SELF CONTROL: lower limb (bones, joints, muscles, blood vessels, nerves).b.
-SELF CONTROL - REMEDIAL: lower limb (bones, joints, muscles, blood vessels, nerves).
-Histology: Histology and development of the bone.l.
-Cross section of compact bone (Schmorl stain).2.
-Longitudinal section of compact bone (Schmorl stain).3.
-Intramembranous ossification (skull of a rat, HE stain)4.
+Histology of the blood vessels Practical: Anatomy: SELF CONTROL: lower limb. a.
+CONSULTATION: lower limb (bones. joints, muscles, blood vessels, nerves). b.
+SELF CONTROL: lower limb (bones, joints, muscles, blood vessels, nerves).
+Histology: Histology and development of the bone.
+1. Cross section of compact bone (Schmorl stain).
+2. Longitudinal section of compact bone (Schmorl stain).
+3. Intramembranous ossification (skull of a rat, HE stain) 4.
 Enchondral ossification and the epiphysial plate. (rabbit knee joint, HE stain) 5.
-Enchondral ossification and the epiphysial plate. (rabbit knee joint, Azan stain)6.
+Enchondral ossification and the epiphysial plate. (rabbit knee joint, Azan stain) 6.
 Enchondral ossification and the epiphysial plate. (rat knee joint, toluidin-blue stain)